al1kss/Project-2_Alikhan-Nhan/README.md

 7. The solution includes a poster summarizing the visual representations, model and analysis created.
 The poster includes a recommendation about healthy levels for Humidity, Temperature and atmospheric pressure.
 This presents both the data collected and the conclusion that came from the analysis of that data in a way that can be easily understood by my client, who is not accustomed to computer science.
 Quote from the problem definition: “... showing him the exact issue of what is happening.”.

+TOK Connection: To what extent does the use of data science in climate research influence our understanding of environmental issues, and what knowledge questions arise regarding the reliability, interpretation, and ethical implications of data-driven approaches in addressing climate change

 1. How does our use of technology shape our understanding of the environment
 2. What responsibilities do we have as technologists when it comes to handling personal data related to our living spaces?